zama-ai/concrete-ml/docs/developer-guide/project_setup.md

 git clone https://github.com/zama-ai/concrete-ml
 ```

 Some tests require files tracked by git-lfs to be downloaded.
-To do so please follow the instructions on [git-lfs website](https://git-lfs.github.com/) then run  `git lfs pull`.
+To do so, please follow the instructions on [git-lfs website](https://git-lfs.github.com/), then run `git lfs pull`.

 ## Automatic installation

 A simple way to have everything installed is to use the development Docker (see the [Docker setup](docker_setup.md) guide).
-On Linux and macOS you have to run the script in `./script/make_utils/setup_os_deps.sh`.
+On Linux and macOS, you have to run the script in `./script/make_utils/setup_os_deps.sh`.
 Specify the `--linux-install-python` flag if you want to install python3.8 as well on apt-enabled Linux distributions.
-The script should install everything you need for Docker and bare OS development (you can first check the content of the file to check what it will do).
+The script should install everything you need for Docker and bare OS development (you can first review the content of the file to check what it will do).

 {% hint style="danger" %}
 For Windows users, the `setup_os_deps.sh` script does not install dependencies because of how many different installation methods there are/lack of a single package manager.